rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 <span style="color:#ffff00">Completed Goals: </span>
 - Learn more about Mick's past group.
 - Determine what my discovery will be (from background).
+- Make a good drawing of a creature I find on my field trip. complete 150

 <span style="color:#ffff00">Paused</span> <span style="color:#ffff00">Goals</span>